seajoshc/alppb/README.md

 # Alpaca
-If your AWS Lambda Python project has C extension modules (or dependencies that do), Alpaca will use AWS CodeBuild to build them on Amazon Linux and download them to your local machine for you.
-Simply unzip the downloaded package into your deployment bundle and upload to the AWS Lambda service.
+If your AWS Lambda Python project has package(s) with C extension modules (or dependencies that do), Alpaca will use AWS CodeBuild to build the package(s) on Amazon Linux and download them to your local machine for you.
+Simply unzip the downloaded package(s) into your deployment bundle and upload to the AWS Lambda service.

 # TODO
 ## 0.1.0